Sea Trials named a Kirkus Best Book of the Month and Kirkus Best Book of the Year!

 In 1973, the Wilcox family sets off to sail around the world aboard the 40-foot sailboat, Vela.
 Thirteen months later, they are shipwrecked on a coral reef, with surf tearing a huge hole in the side of their boat.

 “. . .
 The author’s expressive writing captures the wonder of being at sea in all its glory. . . her engaging narrative succeeds in capturing the thrills and frustrations of this intrepid family.
 Taking in remarkably far-flung destinations such as Christmas Island and the New Hebrides, this exhilarating book should appeal to any would-be explorer who has stood at the prow of a ship and dreamed of the possibilities.
-Highly readable and sufficiently evocative to sense the scent of sea air in the pages.—Kirkus Reviews (starred review). *Selected Kirkus Book of the Month.
+Highly readable and sufficiently evocative to sense the scent of sea air in the pages.—Kirkus Reviews (starred review). *Selected Kirkus Book of the Month and Kirkus Best Book of 2017.

 “A modern, swashbuckling adventure, Sea Trials: Around the World with Duct Tape and Bailing Wire will quickly transport readers through a fascinating, light read out to sea aboard the Vela.” — Seattle Book Review